need2edit/JYWistiaKit/README.md

 If you havent heard of Wistia, you're missing out [https://wistia.com].

 v0.1 is just in beta right now...
-Shooting for a release in April 2016.
-All of this is subject to change as I reach that milestone.
+Shooting for a first major release in April 2016.
+All of this documentation is subject to change.

-I prefer Carthage, cocoapods support may come later, but no promises.
+I prefer Carthage, Cocoapods is on the list.

 ## High Level Goals